Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Introduction

-To address these challenges, we perform a blinded mock data challenge (MDC) designed to test some of the publicly available spectral siren pipelines under realistic observational conditions expected for ET.
-The use of blinded analyses allows for an unbiased validation of inference pipelines and enables a controlled comparison of different implementations.
+To address these challenges, we performed a blinded mock data challenge (MDC) designed to test some of the publicly available spectral siren pipelines under realistic observational conditions expected for ET.
+The use of blinded analyses allows an unbiased validation of inference pipelines and enables a controlled comparison of different implementations.
 This study represents a first stress test of these codes at the data volume expected from third-generation detectors, providing both a performance comparison and a forecast of the execution times required for future analyses.
 Moreover, this study features the first direct comparison between codes that compute the likelihood for inferring cosmological parameters from GW data in three different ways, allowing us to validate their numerical consistency and to identify potential systematic differences.
 Additionally, we investigate the contribution of GW events to the reconstruction of the cosmic expansion history, thereby identifying the regimes in the observed parameter space in which the constraining power of spectral sirens is strongest.

 This paper is organized as follows.
-In Sec.~\ref{sec:Framework} we introduce the statistical framework for spectral siren inference and describe the analysis pipelines employed in this study, including implementations based on \icaro, \chimera, and \pymcpop.
-In Sec. \ref{sec:Blinded mock catalogs}, we detail the construction of the blinded mock catalogs and the design of the mock data challenge.
-Section \ref{sec:Results} presents the results of the MDC, focusing on pipeline performance, convergence behavior, and cosmological constraints.
-We conclude in Sec. \ref{sec:Conclusion} with a discussion of the implications of our findings and possible future developments.
+In \Cref{sec:Framework} we introduce the statistical framework for spectral siren inference and describe the analysis pipelines employed in this study, including implementations based on \icaro, \chimera, and \pymcpop.
+In \Cref{sec:Blinded mock catalogs} we detail the construction of the blinded mock catalogs and the design of the mock data challenge.
+In Section \ref{sec:Results} we present the results of the MDC, focusing on pipeline performance, convergence behavior, and cosmological constraints.
+We conclude in \Cref{sec:Conclusion} with a discussion of the implications of our findings and possible future developments.